-SERUM CALCIUM makes it possible to evaluate the disorder of calcium metabolism.
-Besides, an increase of concentration can establish at malignant tumours.
-Also, osteolysis resulting from the release of peptides with action similar to the effect of the thyrotropic hormone.
-Primary hyperfunction of parathyroid glands, overdosage of D vitamin, myeloma, chronic enteritis (IVth stage).
+Serum calcium makes it possible to evaluate the disorder of calcium metabolism.
+Besides, an increase in concentration can establish malignant tumours.
+Also, osteolysis results from the release of peptides with action similar to the effect of the thyrotropic hormone.
+Primary hyperfunction of parathyroid glands, overdosage of D vitamin, myeloma and chronic enteritis (IVth stage) also impact adversely.

 Decrease of serum calcium concentration is possible at

 Below-normal serum calcium concentrations of 8.5-10.5 mg/dl (2.1-2.5 mmol / l characterise hypocalcemia.
-The introduction into clinical practice of routine biochemical studies has contributed to the improvement of the diagnosis of disorders of calcium metabolism, especially asymptomatic hypercalcemia.
-Despite the fact that, on the whole, hypocalcemia is less common in ambulatory patients, it can occur more often in patients with malignant neoplasms and kidney diseases than hypercalcemia.
+The introduction into clinical practice of routine biochemical studies has contributed to improving the diagnosis of disorders of calcium metabolism, predominantly asymptomatic hypercalcemia.
+Even though, on the whole, hypocalcemia is less common in ambulatory patients, it can occur more often in patients with malignant neoplasms and kidney diseases than hypercalcemia.

-Typically, the serum concentration of calcium is maintained within 2.2-2.6 mmol / l.
-However, ionized or protein-unbound calcium is slightly less than half of the total calcium.
-Ionized calcium, which is a physiologically active fraction, takes part in many diverse metabolic processes.
-Significant changes in serum protein concentration, essentially albumin disrupt the level of total serum calcium.
-A simple way to correct the results of determining calcium in the blood is to increase the resulting calcium concentration by 0.25 mmol / L while decreasing the serum albumin concentration for every 10 g / L relative to the norm.
-Profound disturbances of calcium protein binding occur under the influence of changes in blood pH: an increase in pH leads to an increase in binding and, consequently, a decrease in the content of ionized calcium.
+Our body maintains the serum calcium concentration within 2.2-2.6 mmol / l.
+However, ionised or protein-unbound calcium is slightly less than half of the total calcium.
+Ionised calcium, a physiologically active fraction, participates in many diverse metabolic processes.
+Significant changes in serum protein concentration, essentially albumin, disrupt whole serum calcium level.
+A simple way to correct the results of determining calcium in the blood is to increase the calcium concentration by 0.25 mmol / L while decreasing the serum albumin concentration for every 10 g / L relative to the norm.
+Profound disturbances of calcium protein binding occur under the influence of changes in blood pH: an increase in pH leads to an increase in binding and, consequently, a decrease in the content of ionised calcium.
 This law explains the occurrence of symptoms of hypocalcemia in hyperventilating respiratory alkalosis.